What happens in the first session?

 I offer a reduced rate of £30 per session for trainees.

-I have been practising for eight years and these fees reflect my level of training and experience (please see below).
+I have been practising for nine years and these fees reflect my level of training and experience (please see below).

 What are the possible appointment times?

 Friday – 10am to 5pm